-For a workshop floor where there is foot traffic and storage etc. Promain offer Rustoleum 7100 which is an easy to use product and can also be applied to wooden floors.
+For workshop floors where there is foot traffic and storage etc. Promain offer Rustoleum 7100 which is an easy to use product and can also be applied to wooden floors.
 This is also available in a pre-mixed anti-slip version for enhanced slip resistance for designated walkways etc.

 Used on bare wood or clean concrete more than two years old, simply thin the first coat with 10% white spirit and apply the second coat neat.
 This product can be applied over most existing floor coatings, however, a trial area is recommended to ensure compatibility.

 For an industrial warehouse storing food items and where fork lift and palette trucks are used, Pegakote two pack water based epoxy is a good choice.
 Offering a semi-gloss appearance, this product offers excellent abrasion resistance, chemical resistance and low odour.